 Jackson Clark Gillis was born in Kalama, Washington sometime in August 1916.
 He was the middle son of three boys born to Ridgeway M. Gillis and Marjorie L. Bennett.
 His father worked as a civil engineer for the Washington State Highway Department.
 In the late twenties the Gillis family moved to Sacramento, California, where Jackson grew up.

 Gillis reportedly began writing while at Stanford University during the late thirties.
-He belonged to ROTC, and after graduation was comissioned a lieutenant in the US Army.
-In July 1941 he married a stage actress from Darien, Conneticut, named Patricia Cassidy.
+After graduation he tried acting at the Barter Theater in Virgina, then enlisted in the US Army in early 1941.
+As a college graduate he was offered and accepted assignment to Officer Candidate School, from which he was comissioned a lieutenant in July 1941.
+Later that month he married a stage actress named Patricia Cassidy, whom he had met in Vriginia.
 Assigned as intelligence officer with the 184th Infantry Regiment, Gillis served in the Pacific during WWII, taking part in the campaigns for Kwajelein, Leyte, and Okinawa.
 One of his jobs in the latter battle was to devise propaganda material to try and convince Japanese civilians on the island not to commit mass suicide.
 After leaving the Army as a lieutenant colonel at the end of the war, he returned to writing stories and scripts for radio, including dramas like The Whistler.

 His steadiest work was for a radio detective show called Let George Do It.
 The success of this show led to Jackson writing the premise and teleplays for a 1953 television show about an NYPD detective called I Am the Law.
 During that same year he also began writing episodes for The Adventures of Superman, which he would continue doing regularly through 1956.
 (Contrary to what many online sources report, Jackson Gillis did not appear on camera in the episode called Great Caesar's Ghost).
 Gillis also wrote episodes for other television shows during the early fifties, including Lassie and The Millionaire.